 • Helping with administration of events eg through data entry, recording of risk assessments

 These voluntary trainee posts are part of a wider rolling programme of Traineeships offered by Yorkshire Wildlife Trust – you will be part of a wider team of 20+ voluntary trainees.
 These placements are for 12 months, 3 days a week and come with a competitve package of a training budget; internal training program and reasonable out of pocket travel expenses.

-We are looking to recruit a Farm and Grazing Voluntary trainee to help primarily at two of our conservation farms in North Yorkshire.
+Yorkshire Wildlife Trust is developing its Living Landscapes vision at two conservation farms in North Yorkshire and we would like to recruit a Conservation Farm and Grazing Voluntary Trainee to gain new skills and assist with the varied tasks.
 Appleton Mill Farm is an established 230 acre beef and arable farm with 100 acres of woodland that holds many ancient woodland indicator flora such as bluebells, wild primrose and wood sorrel.
 Low Carr Farm is a 100 acre grassland farm where most of lambing takes place for our Hebridean sheep.
-As a Farm and Grazing Voluntary Trainee you will gain skills and experience in all aspects of farm conservation & management and conservation grazing techniques.
-This is an exciting and varied role which promises to give you a great mix of skills!
+Part of the role will assist the Grazing Team to ensure the successful Conservation Grazing of over 30 Nature Reserves with cattle and sheep throughout the year.
+As a Conservation Farm and Grazing Trainee you will gain exceptional experience in all aspects of farm conservation and management at both sites and play a key role in the conservation grazing plan.